Liquid Glass: Implementation

-Liquid Glass overhauls existing iOS interface components such as text, sliders, toggles, alerts, panels, sidebars, and the overall frosted glass design, by introducing a new "material", which in Apple parlance is a visual effect that provides a sense of depth and hierarchy between elements.
-The new material introduced by Liquid Glass refracts and reflects any element placed behind it, using realistic lighting and shaders to look like a real piece of glass.
-The material adapts to a light or dark appearance to make text and icon on top of the material legible, and reacts to the device's movement on iOS and iPadOS.
-The material is integrated into various apps, and the system as a whole, such as the Dock, notifications, and Control Center and can also be used by third-party apps.
-Federighi said Apple silicon provides the extra computational power required to run Liquid Glass.
+Liquid Glass overhauls existing iOS interface components such as text, sliders, toggles, alerts, panels, and sidebars.
+The material is integrated into various apps and system features such as the Dock, notifications, and Control Center; it can also be used by third-party apps.

 App icons have been redesigned to use a layered system akin to the one used on visionOS and tvOS, applying translucency and a glass-like shimmer effect, which also reacts to device movement, while applying greater use of gradients.
-App icons can now adopt a new clear look that makes the background use the Liquid Glass material in a light or dark tint, making it appear transparent.
-Toolbars and other elements on-screen are now no-longer pinned to the device's bezels, instead being separated into bubbles that appear and disappear based on the context.
+App icons can adopt a clear appearance that make them look transparent.
+Toolbars and other elements on-screen are no longer pinned to the device's bezels, but are separated into bubbles that appear and disappear based on the context.
 For example, the Music app's tab bar shrinks when scrolling.
 The new design also allows the material to change its shape and size, such as the text selection tooltip expanding to show all options in a vertical list.

+Apple's senior vice president of software engineering, Craig Federighi, said designers used the company's industrial design studios to fabricate glass of various opacities and lensing properties, so they could closely match the interface properties to those of real glass.
+He also said Apple silicon provides the extra computational power required to run Liquid Glass.

-In a video detailing the design change, Apple stated that the language was influenced by the Aqua design language of macOS, real-time Gaussian blurring in iOS 7, the motion in iPhone X, the Dynamic Island on the iPhone 14 Pro and later, and the glass-like UI of visionOS.
+In a video detailing the design change, Apple said the language was influenced by the Aqua design language of macOS, real-time Gaussian blurring in iOS 7, the motion in iPhone X, the Dynamic Island on the iPhone 14 Pro and later, and the glass-like UI of visionOS.
+Liquid Glass has strong influences from "glassmorphism", a design style that became popular in 2021 in part by Microsoft's Windows 11 and its use of Fluent Design as well as Apple's macOS Big Sur.
+Many critics and social media users noted similarities to Aqua and Windows Aero, including glass-like textures popularized by Windows Vista.
+TechRadars Jamie Richards also wrote that Liquid Glass was likely influenced by Frutiger Aero.